A Campus Read

 Read the Open Access Ebook:

-The University of Georgia Press will provide a free version of the book until the end of February.
-It will be made available here.
+The University of Georgia Press is providing a free version of the book until the end of March.
+It is available here.